WiproOpenSource/openbdre/README.md

 * Open your settings.xml.
 It’s in **~/.m2/settings.xml**.
 If not present please create it.
 Alternatively you can right click any .pom in IntelliJ Idea and open/create **settings.xml**.

-* Obtain the [settings.xml](https://gitlab.com/bdre/jack/raw/develop/installer/guestfiles/maven/settings.xml) from Jack/installer/guestfiles/maven/ and replace your local **~/.m2/settings.xml**.
+* Use the settings.xml which is present in bdre-app repo and replace your local **~/.m2/settings.xml**.

-* NOTE : Add or change the jar versions in settings.xml according to your need but pasting [settings.xml](https://gitlab.com/bdre/jack/raw/develop/installer/guestfiles/maven/settings.xml) AS IS should be fine.
+* NOTE : Add or change the jar versions in settings.xml according to your need.
 *If you have proxied internet access then [configure proxy](http://maven.apache.org/guides/mini/guide-proxies.html)

 Behind proxied networks, placing following in settings.xml should work.